Clinics Mon to Friday 5-8pm, Saturdays 9am-3pm

 Please Note: Bookings start after noon on weekdays

 For same day or urgent care, please contact your primary care physician first.
-If they are not available, you can reach the doctor(s) on call at the phone number to the right.
+If they do not have availability, please check the information bar on the right side of the screen for the time and location of today’s after hours clinic.

 Access health information via Health Connect Ontario: https://healthconnectontario.health.gov.on.ca